OpenTerms Specification

 read_content | Read publicly available content |

-create_account | Create user accounts |
+create_account | Create user accounts programmatically |

 make_purchases | Make purchases or financial transactions |